 Popular dishes: No South Indian meal is complete without rice in some form or other -- either boiled rice or idlis (steamed cakes made from rice batter), or dosas or uttapams (pancakes made from a batter of rice and lentil flour).
 Perhaps the south Indian food that's most enjoyed by travelers is the masala dosa.
 It's a thin crispy pancake filled with spicy potato and onion.
 Cheap and tasty!

 The food in Goa is dominated by seafood (of course, being a coastal state) and pork.
 The Portuguese influence shows up more obviously at dinner in the evenings, when roast beef may even be served (most Goans are Catholic, and as a result eat beef).
 Goan food also features elaborate puddings and cakes.
-Xacutti (coconut-based curry), cafreal (marinated and fried/grilled), sorpotel (stew), recheado (stuffed), and ambot tik (sour and spicy) are common types of dishes.
+Xacutti (coconut-based curry), cafreal (marinated and fried/grilled), sorpotel (stew), recheado (stuffed), ambot tik (sour and spicy), and vindaloo (fiery curry marinated with garlic and vinegar or wine) are common types of dishes.
 And of course, Goan chourico (sausages) and Goan pao (bread).

 Popular dishes: Goan fish curry, pork vindaloo, pork sausages.
 All washed down with a chilled King's Beer.
 (Goans also love a drink!).

 Gujarat's cuisine is known for its slight sweet touch (at least a pinch of sugar is added to most dishes!) and is traditionally entirely vegetarian.
 This makes it a delight for those who don't like to eat meat.
 Rest assured you don't have to go to Gujarat to get lip-smacking Gujarati food.
 It's widely available in Mumbai.